SAP/code-pal-for-abap/pages/how-to-contribute.md

 ## How to Contribute

 How about having 1000s of ABAP Developers worldwide using a CHECK developed by you?
-How about helping our ABAP Ecosystem by writing Clean ABAP Checks that could be accessible by everyone?
+How about helping our ABAP Ecosystem by writing Clean ABAP Checks that could be accessible to everyone?
 Got you curious?

-So, don't miss the opportunity to contribute with your ideas to this Open-Source Project!
+So, don't miss the opportunity to contribute to this Open-Source Project!
 Let's keep this project up & running!

 > :bulb: [Keep it Simple](https://en.wikipedia.org/wiki/KISS_principle): One check validates one single behavior.